 - Back to Sleep for Every Sleep — Every infant should be placed on their back to sleep until 1 year of age.
-Once infants are able to roll from their back to their stomach AND from stomach to back, they can remain in the sleep position they choose, but still always first be placed to sleep on their backs.
+Once infants are able to roll from their back to stomach AND from their stomach to back, they can remain in the sleep position they choose, but still always first be placed to sleep on their backs.
 However, immediately following birth, baby may be placed "skin-to-skin" with mother for at least an hour, provided both mother and infant are medically stable and being closely monitored.
 Finally, truth be told, there is no evidence that infants with reflux are at an increased risk of choking while sleeping flat on their backs.

 - Baby Should Sleep on a Firm Sleep Surface, Alone — While at first blush, this may sound uninviting and cold, this is an absolutely important tenant of SIDS prevention.
 All babies should sleep alone on a firm, fitted mattress with a fitted sheet ONLY.
 Baby should not sleep with anything else in the crib except him/herself.
 Function trumps fashion.
 Full stop.
 This means NO cozy bedding such as blankets, quilts, sheets, and sheepskin.
 And, NO crib bumpers, pillows, or stuffed animals.
 So if you are enticed by those decorative, squishy crib bumpers at the store or online, just say no, turn the other direction, and run!
 Frankly, I wish they were banned from being sold.
-If parent is concerned about warmth, infant sleep clothing such as a wearable blanket is appropriate.
-Sleep can be in a bassinet, crib, travel crib or play yard such as a pack 'n play that conforms to current CPSC safety standards (i.e. slates spacing less than 2 3/8", firm mattress with snug fit to crib, no drop sides).
+If a parent is concerned about warmth, infant sleep clothing such as a wearable blanket is appropriate.
+Sleep can be in a bassinet, crib, travel crib or play yard such as a pack 'n play that conforms to current CPSC safety standards (i.e. slates spacing less than 2 3/8", firm mattress with a snug fit to the crib, no drop sides).
 Babies should not share a bed with an adult; both soft mattresses and bedding as well as sleeping with an adult increase the risk of entrapment and suffocation.
 Similarly, in-bed sleepers are not recommended for this concern and there is no evidence that they reduce the risk of SIDS or are safe, for that matter.
-Lastly, baby should never be placed to sleep on a sofa or any similar seemingly "flat" surface not specifically designed and intended for infant sleep.
+Lastly, a baby should never be placed to sleep on a sofa or any similar seemingly "flat" surface not specifically designed and intended for infant sleep.

 - Room Sharing Without Bed Sharing — It is recommended that infants remain in the same room as parents, close to their bed, until 6 to 12 months of life, BUT ALWAYS on their own separate infant-designed sleep surface.
 This is now a firm recommendation with amazing evidence showing SIDS reduction by as much as 50%.
 The first 6 months are critical, although keeping baby in parent's room is recommended for a full 12 months, if possible.
-Baby's bed should be close enough so that a parent can both see baby and easily respond to facilitate comforting, monitoring, and feeding.
-Because the safety and benefits of twins sleeping together has not been established, providing twins and young siblings separate sleep surfaces is the safest option.
+Baby's bed should be close enough so that a parent can both see the baby and easily respond to facilitate comforting monitoring, and feeding.
+Because the safety and benefits of twins sleeping together have not been established, providing twins and young siblings separate sleep surfaces is the safest option.

 - Exclusive Breastfeeding — Breastfeeding is associated with a reduced risk of SIDS.
-Unless contraindicated medically, mother should either exclusively breastfeed or give baby her expressed breastmilk for the first six months of life, as recommended by the AAP.
+Unless contraindicated medically, a mother should either exclusively breastfeed or give the baby her expressed breastmilk for the first six months of life, as recommended by the AAP.
 Though exclusive breastmilk is best, it is also true that any amount of breastfeeding is more protective than none at all.

 - Pacifier Use — Although the "why" is not entirely understood, pacifier use also has been shown to have a protective effect against SIDS, even after it falls out of an infant's mouth once baby has fallen asleep!
-So once direct breastfeeding has been well-established, offer a pacifier to baby when placing him/her down for both naps and bedtime.
+So once direct breastfeeding has been well-established, offer a pacifier to the baby when placing him/her down for both naps and bedtime.
 If it falls out, it does not need to put back into baby's mouth.